mdekauwe/GDAY/README.rst

 Installation
 =============
-There is a Makefile in the src directory...
+There is a Makefile in the src directory...:

 ```bash
 $ make clean ; make